Doctoral Programme in Clinical Research - Admission Criteria and Instructions for Applicants

 - Other original educational documents which may be of relevance in the student selection and that you are applying based on.

-If the original degree certificates or transcripts of study records are not written in English, Finnish or Swedish, official translations to one of these languages must also be submitted.
-An official translation here refers to a translation of the educational documents issued by the awarding institution and a translation made by an authorised translator.
-A transcript or a degree certificate in English can be replaced by a Diploma Supplement (DS) awarded by a European educational institution, provided that it contains the information about completed courses and other study attainments.
+- If the original degree certificates and other educational documents are not written in English, Finnish or Swedish, official translations to one of these languages must also be submitted.
+An official translation here refers to a translation of the educational documents issued by the awarding institution or a translation made by an authorized translator.
+A transcript of records or degree certificate in English can be replaced by a Diploma Supplement (DS) awarded by a European educational institution if it contains the information about completed courses and other study attainments.

-The University of Turku follows the Rector’s decision (15 Aug 2019) on the means of verifying one’s language proficiency.
-Please see language requirements on the web page of the university’s graduate school.
+The University of Turku follows the Rector’s decision (15.8.2019, supplemented 21.12.2023) on the means of verifying one’s language proficiency.
+You should carefully read the University of Turku’s guidelines on language proficiency.
+Link to the website of the language requirements.

 Attach a copy of your valid passport or official identification card with photo and information on citizenship.
 If you have a Finnish personal identity code and you have entered it on the application form, you do not need to attach a copy of your passport.

-- Letter of support for the collaboration provided by the representative of the research organisation/ principal investigator, if the data is mainly collected outside the University of Turku or the Varha collaborate area.
-Attach as “other attachment” in the application form.
+Provided by the representative of the research organisation/principal investigator, if the data is mainly collected outside the University of Turku or the Varha collaborate area.
+Attach as “other attachment” in the Studyinfo application form.

-- Supervisor's comment on the funding, if the thesis work is a main job for the applicant (not required for the Turku School of Economics).
-Attach as “other attachment” in the application form.
+If the thesis work is a main job for the applicant (not required for the Turku School of Economics).
+Attach as “other attachment” in the Studyinfo application form.

-- A justified application for the approval of a supervisor, when proposing only one supervisor.
+A justified application for the approval of a supervisor, written by the supervisor, when proposing only one supervisor.
 One supervisor can be appointed only in special and justified situations.
-(Note! only when applied for to the Faculty of Medicine.
-In other Faculties and in the iCANDOC doctoral education pilot project two supervisors are required).
+(Only when applying to the Faculty of Medicine.
+In other Faculties minimum two supervisors).

 When applying for the right to study for a doctoral degree in the Faculty of Social Sciences, Faculty of Science, Faculty of Technology or Turku School of Economics the required attachments may vary from the above-mentioned.
 Please check and follow the detailed instructions on the web pages of the faculty in question.